Instability in ${\cal N}=4$ supersymmetric Yang-Mills theory on $S^3$ at finite density

+It is instructive to analyze the thermodynamic stability of $\caln=4$ SYM on $S^3$ in the enthalpy representation ensemble, \ie when the theory is subject to a fixed pressure $P$.
+Here, the corresponding thermodynamic potential is the enthalpy

-Following \cite{Gladden:2024ssb}, to study the thermodynamic stability of the STU black holes (correspondingly the thermal states of $\caln=4$ SYM plasma on $S^3$) we need to obtain the equilibrium equation of state (EoS) $\cale=\cale(s,\rho_\alpha)$.
-It is difficult to obtain this EoS analytically at finite $K$; thus we work perturbatively in $\frac{K}{T^2}$:
+where the last equality follows from the conformal symmetry of $\caln=4$ SYM.
+It is difficult to obtain $V(Q_\alpha,S,P)$ at finite $K$; thus we work perturbatively in $\frac{K}{T^2}$, correspondingly $S\gg 1$.
+From \eqref{stuthermo} and \eqref{1stlaw1} we find

-with the first couple coefficients $\epsilon_k$ are given explicitly by
+with the first couple coefficients $v_k$ are given explicitly by

-An equilibrium state is thermodynamically stable if the Hessian matrix of the second derivatives of $\cale(s,\rho_\alpha)$, \ie $H^\cale_{ij}\equiv \del^2\cale/\del y_i\del y_j$, where $y_i=(s,\rho_\alpha)$, is positive definite \cite{Callen:450289}.
-Evaluating the Hessian $H^\cale$ and its principle minors, we obtain the thermodynamic stability conditions in terms $\kappa_\alpha$ and $\frac{K}{(\pi T_0)^2}$.
-The full set of these conditions, for $K=0$, is presented in \cite{Gladden:2024ssb}.
-These constraints will be modified whenever $K\ne 0$: \eg the constraint (4c) of \cite{Gladden:2024ssb} becomes
+An equilibrium state is thermodynamically stable if the Hessian matrix of the second derivatives of $H(Q_\alpha,S,P)$, \ie $\calh^H_{ij}\equiv \del^2E/\del y_i\del y_j$, where $y_i=(Q_\alpha,S,P)$, $\alpha=\{3,2,1\}$, is positive definite (convex) with respect to the extensive variables $(Q_\alpha,S)$, and it has one negative direction associated with the intensive variable $P$ \cite{LandauLifshitzStatPhys}.
+The latter statement implies positive compressibility (and thus mechanical stability) under the fixed pressure --- in our case $\det \calh^H_{ij}<0$.